adamwiggins/yaml_db/README.markdown

 ## Installation

-This plugin can now be installed as a gem via
+Simply add to your Gemfile:

-    gem install yaml_db
+    gem 'yaml_db'

-Note that when doing this, the rake tasks won't automatically be available to your app.
-You'll have to explicitly include them via the approaches followed: [here](http://ggr.com/how-to-include-a-gems-rake-tasks-in-your-rails-app.html), [here](https://rails.lighthouseapp.com/projects/8994/tickets/510-rake-tasks-not-included-for-gems), [and here](https://rails.lighthouseapp.com/projects/8994/tickets/59)
+All rake tasks will then be available to you.

 ## Usage